 The duo came back in 1992 with the Blind Pig release Travellin' Tracks, featuring live performances as well as studio tracks where they are joined by a rhythm section on several cuts.
 The dynamic interplay between the pair is undeniable and the release furthered the artist's already outstanding reputations.

 The 2000's have been a VERY productive recording period for Roy, greatly expanding his collaborations with other artists, as well as his own solo recordings.
 In 2002, he recorded a last album with Norton Buffalo titled R & B. In 2004 he released his first-ever live recording of his own band, featuring some very special guests (the video of which became part of the PBS TV series, Music Gone Public).
 The self-released Everybody's Angel was recorded with Shana Morrison who toured with Roy extensively in the early 2000s.
 In 2006 he collaborated with Reidar Larsen for a release in Norway of The Crossing.
 In 2009 he recorded Split Decision for Blind Pig records.
 Roy then teamed up with Ray Manzarek and their joint efforts produced three recordings in eight years – Ballads before the Rain, Translucent Blues and Twisted Tales.
 Starting out as a duet, they soon formed a band together and toured throughout the U.S. and also in Europe.
 Their collaboration and friendship has been wonderfully captured in a documentary film to be released in 2017.
-Up to the present Roy recorded Into the Wild Blue (June 2015) proves he and The Rhythm Kings are at the top of their game.
+Roy's latest release Into the Wild Blue (June 2015) proves he and The Rhythm Kings are at the top of their game.
 Look for a collaboration in 2016 featuring Arazilian guitar goddess Badi Assad and harpist violinist extraordinaire Carlos Reyes; their self-titled album debuted in August of 2018.